FGasper/p5-Net-Libwebsockets/README.md

 # FUNCTIONS

-Most of this distribution’s functionality lies in submodules; however, this package does expose some controls of its own:
+Most of this distribution’s controls lie in submodules; however, the present package does expose some functionality of its own:

 ## set\_log\_level( $LEVEL )